muke101/learnr-solutions/README.md

+Solutions to the Learnr workshop exercises.
+Corrosponding questions are below, all written by Luke Panayi.

 1. `Write an if statement with the condition that 10 divided by 5 is equal to 2.
 Have your program then print ‘true!’ when this is seen to be true.`

 2. `Write an if statement with the condition that 10 divided by 5 is equal to 3.
 Use an else statement to have your program print ‘false!’.`